-Internal hemorrhoids are actually swollen veins and their support tissues, situated in the lower part of your rectum.
+Internal haemorrhoids are actually swollen veins and their support tissues, situated in the lower part of your rectum.
 Sometimes the blood vessels and associated tissues become weak and stretch so thin that they bulge and become irritated.

 There are a few reasons that this weakness occurs, from bad diet to family history.

-Internal hemorrhoids generally don’t hurt, because there are very few pain-sensing nerves in the area they are located.
+Internal haemorrhoids generally don’t hurt, because there are very few pain-sensing nerves in the area they are located.
 The first sign that you have internal piles is usually blood spots on the toilet paper you’ve used after you’ve been for a bowel movement (poo).